Paston Way: Section 8

 Return to Hungry Hill via Sandy lane and the Shrieking pit which legend has it was the scene of the demise of a young maiden lured to her death by evil spirits.
 Then the path moves on to Northrepps and then turn north towards Overstrand down Toll's Hill, once the site of a warning beacon during the time of the Napoleonic wars.
 The route now enters the village and back to the shoreline there.
 Overstrand Parish church is called St Martin's and Priscilla Buxton is buried there.

 Section 9

 The last section of Paston way is between Overstrand and Cromer.
 The route follows the coastline here although an alternative is to follow the coast road.
 This part of the coastline is reputed to be the stalking ground of Legendary hellhound Black Shuck.
 And so on to Cromer and the Parish Church of St Peter and Saint Paul.
-The tower of the church is 160 ft high and is well worth a visit and also marks the end of Paston Way.
+The tower of the church is 160 ft high and marks the end of Paston Way.
 The path links with the North Norfolk Coastal Path/Peddars Way and the UK National Trails Network.